-The Healthcare Safety Investigation Branch (HSIB) has today published its first investigation report relating to a surgical never event.
+The Healthcare Safety Investigation Branch (HSIB) published its first investigation report relating to a surgical never event.

 The patient is a

 63-year-old man who underwent hip replacement surgery.
 During this surgery,

 incompatible components were used.
 The error was identified when data from the